mhamedGd/Portfolio-Folks/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-### Hello Microverse Folks
+### Microverse Portfolio

-> This project is part of the first module of Microverse, It only contains an html file with a css file.
+> A project belonging to the first Module of Microverse, A Portfolio template remake in HTML and CSS

 ## Built With